Our Pick: Helinox

 Low is also a posture choice, and it is more polarizing than specs suggest.
 Sitting closer to the ground is wonderful for lounging, fire-watching, and anyone who treats camp like a beach day; it is less wonderful for stiff knees at the end of a big-mile day, when standing up from a low seat becomes a two-stage operation.
 That makes this the right chair for trips where the sitting is long and the hiking is moderate, and the wrong chair for the fast-and-far crowd, who should stay with the Chair Zero or carry a pad and lean on a tree.

-Where it wins the value fight: at about $54 it is meaningfully better built than the $40 clone tier while staying far under Helinox money, and its low-and-wide geometry does something neither Helinox in this guide does.
+Where it wins the value fight: at about $59 it stays far under Helinox money, and its low-and-wide geometry does something no Helinox in this guide does.
 If your camps skew sandy, gravelly, or soft, this is the rare case where the mid-priced option is not a compromise but the actual right tool.

 Type